tophatter/facebook-ruby-ads-sdk/README.md

 FacebookAds.access_token = '[YOUR_ACCESS_TOKEN]'
 ```

-## Version
+## API Version

 This gem currently uses v2.8 of the Marketing API (soon to be updated to 2.9).
-You can change the version as desired as follows:
+You can change the version as desired with the following:

 ```ruby
 FacebookAds.base_uri = 'https://graph.facebook.com/v2.9'